-- Addresses roadway capacity issues GRPC developed v/c ratios to provide information on the level of congestion and which roads are approaching or have surpassed their capacity.
-The capacities are developed using guidelines from the Florida Department of Transportation's Quality/Level of Service Handbook Generalized Annual Average Daily Volume Tables. - Strategically enhance corridors Add medians or combine driveways for access management improvements.
+- Addresses roadway capacity issues Increases capacity on roadways identified in GRPC in-house congestion planning or the Congestion Management Plan (CMP). - Strategically enhance corridors Add medians or combine driveways for access management improvements.
 Reduce lane width or do a road diet to add amenities to the road.
 Construct curb and gutter or add or widen shoulders.
 In some cases, traffic on the roadway may not be in excess of its capacity, but it has operational problems causing congestion.
-GRPC uses NPMRDS data which contains field-observed travel time and speed data collected anonymously from a fleet of probe vehicles (cars and trucks) equipped with mobile devices.
-The NPMRDS data is used for traffic congestion analysis.
-Operational improvements make better use of existing capacity improving the efficiency of traffic flow with measures such as traffic signal timing, signage, turn lanes, and better channelization through pavement striping.
-Improvements to roads with travel time delay will have significant impacts. - Provides critical linkages enabling more direct travel Connectivity benefits play an important part in maintaining and expanding the functionality of the transportation system by providing or supporting alternative travel choices.
-Connections to improve mobility corridors have significant impact.
+If available, travel time and speed data from probe vehicles (cars and trucks) will be used to quantify improvements to traffic flow. - Provides critical linkages enabling more direct travel Connectivity benefits play an important part in maintaining and expanding the functionality of the transportation system by providing or supporting alternative travel choices.
+Connections to improve mobility corridors have a significant impact.
 Linkages on mobility corridors would have a significant impact.

 Safety.
-FHWA national performance goals for address improving safety by reducing the number of fatalities and serious injuries.
+FHWA national performance goals for addressing and improving safety by reducing the number of fatalities and serious injuries.
 GRPC uses a combination of crash rate and crash severity to evaluate and prioritize projects.
 The identification of hazardous locations is based on actual crashes that have occurred.
 The severity of these crashes must also be considered to prioritize the locations.
-The analysis will be based on the most recent consecutive three-year period.
+The analysis will be based on the most recent three-year period.
 Safety Analysis Management System (SAMS) data, provided by the Mississippi Department of Transportation (MDOT), are used to identify crash locations by linking latitude and longitude coordinates to GIS.

-Provides roadway lighting - Driving or walking on, or across, a roadway is less safe in darkness than in a lighted area, due to the reduced visibility of hazards and pedestrians.
+• Provides roadway lighting - Driving or walking on, or across, a roadway is less safe in darkness than in a lighted area, due to the reduced visibility of hazards and pedestrians.
 Being able to adequately see the road and observe conflicting traffic and the behavior of other highway users is integral to the driving task.
 Lighting significantly improves the visibility of the roadway and increases sight distance.
-FHWA's Signalized Intersection

-Informational Guide reported that adding lighting can reduce nighttime crashes by 50 percent.
+FHWA's Signalized Intersection Informational Guide reported that adding lighting can reduce nighttime crashes by 50 percent.

 - Provides lighting on mobility corridors or interchanges.
 GRPC promotes the installation of roadway lighting on the Gulf Coast mobility corridors with I-10 and Highway 90 serving as the spine of the network, providing a continuous east-west route across the three coastal counties.
 North-south routes would radiate inland from the coast along major roadways, including MS 603, Beatline Road, Highway 49, Popp's Ferry Road, MS 609, MS 57, Gautier-Vancleave Road, MS 613, and MS 63. - Mitigates or eliminates safety concerns on high crash rate road segments Project improves conditions on corridors with high crash rates.
-Crash Modification Factors (CMF) and crash history are used to quantify the potential impact of measures that are proposed. - Mitigates or eliminates safety concerns on high crash rate intersections The implementation of measures to reduce the frequency and severity of crashes at intersections.
-The use of Roadway Dafety Audits (RSA) identified measres, roundabouts, and other safety improvements at intersections with crash rates over 1.5 per million vehicles will have significant impacts. - Adresses aggressive driving in areas with high speeds Bring the 85th percentile speeds on roads in line with the target speed or posted speed.
-Implements measures to reduce and stabilize operating speeds such as narrower lanes, curb extensions, raised intersections, etc. GRPC uses NPMRDS data to identify areas with high average speeds. - Improves safety at railroad crossings The safety of rail operations over rail grade crossings continue to impact and concern Gulf Coast communities.
-Improving grade crossing safety is top priority.
+Crash Modification Factors (CMF) and crash history are used to quantify the potential impact of measures that are proposed. - Mitigates or eliminates safety concerns on high crash rate intersections The implementation of measures to reduce the frequency and severity of crashes at intersections identified in the Vision Zero Action Plan. - Mitigates or eliminates safety concerns in areas with high crash rates of bicycles and pedestrians The implementation of measures to reduce the frequency and severity of crashes at bicycle and pedestrian areas identified in the Vision Zero Action Plan. - Addresses aggressive driving in areas with high speeds Bring the 85th percentile speeds on roads in line with the target speed or posted speed.
+Implement measures to reduce and stabilize operating speeds in areas identified by GRPC in-house speed management planning. - Improves safety at railroad crossings The safety of rail operations over rail grade crossings continues to impact and concern Gulf Coast communities.
+Improving grade crossing safety is a top priority.